← Back to Orinode

 Hausa Speech Recognition

-Orinode's Aria v1 model transcribes spontaneous Hausa speech with 31.1% word-error rate (measured May 2026, 200-sample dev set).
+Orinode's Maraba v1 model transcribes spontaneous Hausa speech with 31.1% word-error rate (measured May 2026, 200-sample dev set).
 It is the first publicly benchmarked production-grade Hausa ASR model from a Nigerian research lab.

 Why Hausa needs purpose-built ASR